23 Coastal Kitchen Ideas for Your Dream Seaside Retreat

 Add Cottage Charm with Beadboard Accents

-15. Style Displays with Authentic Coastal Elements
+15. Style with Authentic Coastal Finds (Not Store-Bought Clutter)

 Styled kitchen shelf featuring shells, coral, and glass jars for a coastal decor theme.